Foreign relations of India: Africa

+Both countries established diplomatic relations on 7 July 1960.

-The bilateral relations between the Republic of India and the Republic of Liberia have expanded on growing bilateral trade and strategic co-operation.
+The bilateral relations between the Republic of India and the Republic of Liberia have expanded on growing bilateral trade and strategic cooperation.
 India is represented in Liberia through its embassy in Abidjan (Ivory Coast) and an active honorary consulate in Monrovia since 1984.
 Liberia was represented in India through its resident mission in New Delhi which subsequently closed due to budgetary constraints.